mikenakis/Bathyscaphe/README.md

     - The `bathyscaphe` module qualifies as very small, as its JAR file is of the order of 100 kilobytes.

 - #### What is the performance overhead of using Bathyscaphe?
-    - Bathyscaphe is faster than lightning: the performance overhead of using Bathyscaphe is zero.
+    - Bathyscaphe is _faster than lightning_: the performance overhead of using Bathyscaphe is **_zero_**.
-        - That is because performance is only relevant on production environments, but bathyscaphe is meant to be used via assertions, which are meant to be disabled on production, therefore Bathyscaphe is not meant to actually do any work on production.
+        - That is because performance is only relevant on production environments; bathyscaphe is meant to be used via assertions, which are meant to be disabled on production, therefore Bathyscaphe is not meant to actually do any work on production.
         - On development environments, the speed of Bathyscaphe will depend on what you are assessing:
             - In the best case, when assessing an object of conclusively assessable class, Bathyscaphe will do a synchronized map lookup before it determines it is immutable.
             - In the worst case, when assessing an object of provisory class, Bathyscaphe will use reflection to traverse the entire object graph reachable via provisory fields, while keeping a lock on a synchronized map.
 The map lock could of course be optimized, but there is no need, because performance is largely irrelevant on development.